What pops into your head when you hear “attachment parenting”? What about adoption attachment parenting? You might be asking “Is that even a thing?”

 Attachment parenting is a parenting style that promotes maternal-child bonding between mother and baby as early as possible in a child’s life.
 Infants are vulnerable, needy little creatures and ideally, new moms are ready to nurture them.
 The goal is to establish trust right off the bat, setting the tone of the parent-child relationship.
 Sounds warm and fuzzy, right?

-But what about adoption?
-Adoption is different, right?
+But what about adoption attachment parenting?
+Is that different?
+I mean…adoption is different, right?

 For a child adopted as an infant, attachment parenting probably doesn’t look much different, but what about older children?
 Foster care adoptions and the majority of placements through non-domestic programs (e.g., China, Ethiopia, Bulgaria) usually aren’t babies.
 For these nontraditional families, attachment parenting sometimes looks different.